tfdsoft/famidash/CONTRIBUTING.md

 Make sure you also have [Python](https://www.python.org/) installed.
 It is needed for the exporting and building job.
 Keep in mind that a ROM can only have a limited amount of levels.

-Note: This guide is for Windows users, especially with the apps mentioned above.
-It might not 100% work with other operating systems.
+*Note: This guide is for Windows users, especially with the apps mentioned above.
+It might not 100% work with other operating systems like Mac or Linux.*

 ### Famidash Level Editor